danbuckland1/mitchwebsite/README.md

-This is a mock up for a a colleague's lighing design website.
+This is a mock up for a colleague's lighing design website.